hkob/notion_ruby_mapping/README.md

 ## 3. ChangeLog

+- 2022/7/22 [v0.6.0] updates for Notion-Version 2022-06-28 (lazy retrieve property values, retrieve page/database/block parent, single_property/dual_property for RelationProperty)
+- 2022/6/24 [v0.5.5] add file_names= to FileProperty
+- 2022/6/23 [v0.5.4] add update 'is_inline' and 'description' for database object
+- 2022/6/14 [v0.5.3] add time zone for query database by Date (before, after, on_or_before, on_or_after)
+- 2022/6/8 [v0.5.2] Change query database filter for date with time zone
 - 2022/6/5 [v0.5.1] bug fix for append_block_children.  added synced_block_original to SyncedBlock
 - 2022/6/4 [v0.5.0]  added subclasses of the block class and update_block API support
 - 2022/5/19 [v0.4.1] added delete_block